What Are Credit Card Points, How Do They Work, And What Can You Buy With Them?

 When you decide to sign up for a new card, you’ll likely hear talk about rewards and benefits for users of that specific card.
 These reward programs are typically based on points, which credit card holders can then redeem for various prizes.

-Since this is a very broad explanation, let’s get into more detail, with examples of how these points work.
+Since this is a very broad explanation, let’s get into more detail.

 How Credit Card Points Work